seeess1/seeess1.github.io/index.md

 <br>
 <br>

-But I'm also in a long-term, committed relationship with tennis and I've <a href="./data-and-tennis">found ways</a> to combine that with data (including my current role as a Data Engineer at [Universal Tennis](https://www.universaltennis.com/)):
+But I'm also in a long-term, committed relationship with tennis and I've <a href="./data-and-tennis">found ways</a> to combine that with data, including in my role as the co-creator behind [Bageled NYC](https://bageled.nyc/).

 <a href="./data-and-tennis"><img src="./assets/images/tennis-map.gif" alt="NYC Tennis Courts"></a>
 <br>